 If you love jazz, set a couple of scenes in a jazz club.
 Include dialogue that could only be spoken by a jazz connoisseur.
 If you garden, include descriptions of trees and flowers that demonstrate your specific knowledge.
 These kinds of details add depth and authenticity to a scene.

 Your interests may also affect the theme of your work.
-As a writer of women’s fiction, I’m fascinated by the effects of human evolution on behavior, particularly in the.
+As a writer of women’s fiction, I’m fascinated by the effects of human evolution on behavior, particularly in the differences between men and women.
 In most primate societies, to avoid inbreeding, females stay in the troupe they were born into; males, on the other hand, are forced out when they reach sexual maturity, and must make their way in the world.
 Modern human females largely define themselves in terms of their relationships, whereas males define themselves in terms of identity.
 My fiction explores the conflicts that naturally occur as a result: for instance, the woman is trying to preserve the relationship but her partner is trying to preserve his identity.
 Or, conversely, a woman’s search for identity creates problems in her relationships.

 Voice is one of those things that’s hard to define, but you know it when you see it.
 The best way to ensure that your voice shines through is to be authentic, to write from your core self, and to be fearless.
 If you’re not willing to take chances in your fiction, to expose the deepest parts of yourself, you won’t touch the reader’s heart.
 It’s that emotional connection to the characters that keeps readers engaged.
 A story without voice is a story that won’t sell.
 So don’t hold back.
 Write for all you’re worth.

 3 thoughts on “Finding Your Voice in Fiction”

 Reblogged this on Mr. B's Lifelong Adventure and commented: